jdmonin/JSettlers2/doc/Readme.developer.md

 - Control the speed of robots in practice games
   - Adjust `SOCRobotBrain.pause`, `ROBOT_FORCE_ENDTURN_TRADEOFFER_SECONDS`, etc
 - Sound effects
-- Add more functional and unit tests, in `src/test/bin/` and `src/test/test/java/` directories and `build.xml`
+- Add more functional and unit tests, in `src/test/bin/` and `src/test/java/` directories and `build.xml`
 - Possible: Auto-add robots when needed as server runs, with server active-game count
     - Only do so if `jsettlers.startrobots` property is set
 - refactor: `ga.getPlayer(ga.getCurrentPlayer())` or `getClient().getClientManager()`
-- Refactor `SOCRobotClient`: Move simple handle-methods which don't put the message into brainQ, but only update game fields/ methods, into SOCDisplayless if possible.
+- Refactor `SOCRobotClient`: Move simple handle-methods which don't put the message into brainQ, but only update game fields/methods, into SOCDisplayless if possible.
 - Refactor: `SOCGameOption` static methods to check and change values within a set
 - Refactor: name of dev-cards consolidate
-- Fefactor: resource-type constants consolidate somewhere (Clay, Wheat, etc)
+- Refactor: resource-type constants consolidate somewhere (Clay, Wheat, etc)
     - Currently in 2 places: `SOCResourceConstants.CLAY` vs `SOCPlayerElement.CLAY`
 - Refactor: combine the `cli/displayless/robot` endturn-like methods.
 For example, search for `ga.setCurrentDice(0)`, or `newToOld`, or `ga.resetVoteClear`